Keep emails and calendar events private

 Attio automatically hides internal emails and calendar events to protect the privacy of your team members.

-If you're viewing a record page associated with a domain or email address that a teammate with an active Attio account uses to log in or has synced to Attio, Attio will show "Nothing to show here" instead of emails.
+If you're viewing an internal record page that meets one of the following criteria, Attio will show "Nothing to show here" instead of emails.

 For example:

-If the email thread includes someone outside your team, the email will be visible on that external contact’s record page.
+• If the thread includes someone outside your team, the email can still be visible on that external contact’s record.

-This ensures that internal communication remains private while still allowing visibility into interactions with external parties.
+This ensures internal communication remains private while still allowing visibility into interactions with external contacts.

 Calendar events and call recordings are not shown on internal records either, and communication intelligence attributes (such as Last interaction) will show no data to protect team member privacy.